spc476/a09/README.txt

 		This specifies the number of data bytes per line.
 Valid values are 1 to 252, with 34 being the default.

-The test backend
-	-A address

-		Use the address for assembling the unit tests in the emulated 6809.
-The default value for this is $E000.

-	-D file

-		Write the 6809 memory to the given file at the end of assembly and all tests have run.

-	-E lowaddress[-highaddress]

-		Mark the memory of the emulated 6809 as allowing execution.

-	-F byte

-		Use the given value to fill the 6809 memory before running the tests.
-The default value is 1 (an illegal instruction).

-	-R lowaddress[-highaddress]

-		Mark the memory of the emulated 6809 as read-only.

-	-S address

-		Use the address for the system stack and string pool for tests in the emulated 6809.
-The default value for this is
-		$FFF0.

-	-T lowaddress[-highaddress]

-		Mark the memory of the emulated 6809 as being traced.
-For instructions, this will print the instruction and do a register dump.
-For memory writes, this will print out the address and the new value.

-	-W lowaddress[-highaddress]

-		Mark the memory of the emulated 6809 as write-only.

-	-Z size

-		Use the value for the stack size.
-The minimum size is 2 bytes; the maximum is 4096 and the default is 1024.

-	-r

-		Run the tests in a random order.

-NOTE: the test backend will NOT generate an output file even if the -o option is used.
-It will generate a listing file.